chunyenHuang/aws-elb-nodejs-s3fs/README.md

-# debian-nodejs-s3fs
+# aws-elb-nodejs-s3fs

-The startup kits for AWS Elasticbeanstalk (ELB) deployment.
+The startup kits for AWS Elasticbeanstalk (ELB) deployment with NodeJS and s3fs.

 ## Examples